Welcome to Kununurra

 FAQ (Frequently Asked Questions)

 Yes, it is possible to climb Elephant Rock.
-However there is no marked track to follow.
-Instead you have to find your own way.
-The only climbing instructions I found was on theCrag website.
+However, there is no marked track to follow.
+Instead, you have to find your own way.
+The only climbing instructions I found were on theCrag website.

 Also, note that after the wet season and due to its natural erosion the climbing condition may change so do it at your own risk.

 Lake Kununurra should not have any saltwater crocodiles.
 However, occasionally during the wet season, they travel as the water level is much higher.